EnsiasStudent/ContactsApp-BackEnd/README.md

 ## Testing the App with a FrontEnd
 In order to witness the concrete results of this application :
-- You need to fork this project here : [ContactsApp-FrontEnd](https://github.com/EnsiasStudent/ContactsApp-FrontEnd.git)
+- You need to clone this project here : [ContactsApp-FrontEnd](https://github.com/EnsiasStudent/ContactsApp-FrontEnd.git)
 - Run the Angular server using the command ```ng serve```
 - Run the SpringBoot server in your IDE.
 - go to [http://localhost:4200/](http://localhost:4200/)